Since 2013, Wildlife Queensland has been calling on the State Government to act on Queensland’s plastic pollution

-In 2016, we also won our campaign to ban plastic bags in Queensland!
+Later that year, our campaign to ban plastic bags in Queensland was finally won!

 On 25 November 2016 the Queensland State Government announced a ban on lightweight, single-use plastics bags in Queensland.
 The ban, scheduled to begin in July 2018, includes a ban on so-called ‘degradable and biodegradable’ bags.
 The Queensland LNP and Independent MPs in Queensland supported such a ban, providing bi-partisan support for the policy.
 A huge thank you to all our members and supporters for making a plastic bag ban a reality!

 Following the announcement, the State Government released a Public Discussion Paper to seek views on when the how the ban should be implemented, Implementing a lightweight Plastic Shopping Bag ban in Queensland, on which Wildlife Queensland prepared a submission.
-Thanks to everyone who put in submissions.
+Thank you to everyone who put in a submission.
 As a result of our promotion, the State Government received over 26,000 submissions.